muppet9010/factorio-muppet-streamer/README.md

 Notes:

-- Explosives will fly in from offscreen to random location around the target player.
+- Explosives will fly in from offscreen to random locations around the target player.
 They may take a few seconds to complete their delivery.
 - Explosives flying in will use their native throwing/shooting/spitting approach and so arrival trajectories and times may vary.
 - Weapons are on the "enemy" team and so don't get affected by your research.
 - targetPosition expects a table of the x, y coordinates.
 This can be in any of the following valid JSON formats (array or list): `{"x": 10, "y": 5}` or `[10, 5]`.